Studies find reducing sugary drinks cuts calories, but only a few

 Stephen O‘Rahilly, who is director of the metabolic research laboratories at the University of Cambridge and was not directly involved in either study, said it would be hard to argue with the broad conclusions of MacGregor’s work.

-In the second study in Mexico, researchers analyzed the actual effect of a 10 percent tax on sugar-sweetened drinks introduced in January 2014.
+In the second study in Mexico, researchers analysed the actual effect of a 10 percent tax on sugar-sweetened drinks introduced in January 2014.

 They found it was associated with a 12 percent reduction in sales of taxed drinks and a 4 percent increase in purchases of untaxed drinks a year after it was implemented.